tomvanbraeckel/yamcs.github.com/yss.md

     The command outputs its progress until it completes.

-4. Start your YSS configuration with compose.
+4. Start your YSS deployment with compose.

         $ docker-compose up

+    This will launch both Yamcs and the Simulator in the foreground.
+You should see some log messages and the phrase  *yamcsstartup success* near the bottom.

+     When you're done with testing and want to shutdown both servers, just `CTRL-c` this process.
+Later on, whenever you want the servers back up again, run `docker-compose up` -- you no longer need any of the other commands.

 ## Explore a bit

 We now have a working yamcs server receiving and recording telemetry from a simulator.
 To get a better peek at what's happening we will now install Yamcs Studio -- a rich desktop client for Yamcs.